-For non-Law graduates interested in becoming a solicitor or barrister, this course is the stepping stone to the LLM Legal Practice Course or LLM Bar Professional Training Course and your legal career.
-This flexible, distance-learning course lets you combine study with work and other commitments.
-Extensive support and 24-hour access to learning resources ensure that you achieve your full potential.
+For non-Law graduates interested in becoming a solicitor or barrister, this course is the stepping stone to the Legal Practice Course or Bar Professional Training Course and a career as a solicitor or barrister in the UK.
+The course is approved by the Law Society and Bar Standards Board.

 Why choose this course?

 The Law School has a reputation for teaching Law in a practical and relevant way.
 Our GDL aims to combine academic study with a practical focus.
 Lectures and tutorials are designed to encourage interactive learning, where students learn by doing in small groups rather than by passive listening in old-style "chalk and talk" lectures.
 Weekly tutorials are designed to allow time for consolidation and analysis.

 Having listened to student feedback, Nottingham Trent University have implemented a Lecture Capture procedure.
 Available in all teaching rooms that have a capacity of at least 50 students, significant investments have been made to provide our students with this audio-visual facility on all of our campuses.
 Where possible, the majority of lectures will be available for our students to access as recordings that are synchronised with presentation slides.
 This provides students with a great tool for recapping on lectures and revision.